timothywcrane/RTFM/README.md

 and

-1 txt/pdf set including various query outputs for each available command (whatis, which,, whereis, man, help & apropos)
+1 txt/pdf set including various query outputs for each available command (whatis, which, whereis, man, help & apropos)

 * This script is NOT optimized in any way for performance.
 * This script is meant to be a "hammer" on purpose.